Prodesire/SimpleProjects/learnserver/README.md

 * Using cgi way to solve the problem that accept and recv block each other.
 * Split accept and recv in different process.
+* When there is a request, start a new process to handle it.

 HTTP Performance Test Result:
 　wrk http://127.0.0.1:8080